Black Eagle Dream

 “Hey guys is everything okay over here?”

-This would be Sonny Ray’s one sincere attempt to diffuse the moment, so they could be on their way.
+Sonny Ray spoke to the four men like he was an overly concerned senior citizen.
+The three young men didn’t know it but this would be Sonny Ray’s one sincere attempt to diffuse the moment, so him and his brother could be on their way.

 “Why can’t you mexicans just go back to where you belong?” the primary antagonist had asked, as he pointed a finger in Walter’s face.

 The biggest guy among the three assumed the position of spokesman.
-Sonny Ray approached slowly, and stood near to the big man.
+Sonny Ray approached slowly, and stood near to the three men.
 Sonny Ray motioned to the spokesman to come closer.
 The oversized teenager was about six foot six, a couple inches taller than Sonny Ray, but he came forward cautiously, as Sonny Ray had the look of someone who you would not want to get a hold of you.

 “Listen to me for one minute young man.”